11 Subtle Traits Of An Untrustworthy Person, According To Psychology

 Healthy relationships can't exist without trust.
 When a person demonstrates that they're not trustworthy, their partner won't feel safe enough to reveal their feelings or share the most authentic version of who they are.

 While untrustworthy people might be able to conceal their true selves at the start of a relationship, they can't maintain that deceit for very long.
-Their untrustworthiness is bound to cause cracks in the foundation of their relationship, which ultimately leads to a complete erosion.
+Their untrustworthiness is bound to cause cracks in the foundation of their relationship, which inevitably leads to complete erosion.

 7. They're self-centered

-Another subtle trait of an untrustworthy person is being so self-interested that they disregard other people's needs.
+Someone who is incredibly untrustworthy is so self-interested that they purposely disregard other people's needs.
 Setting boundaries and meeting your own needs are important acts of self-care, yet people who are unwilling or unable to consider how their behavior impacts others usually can't be trusted.

-Research from 2022 has shown that trustworthy people put self-interest behind the interests of other people.
+A 2022 study from Personality and Individual Differences has shown that trustworthy people put self-interest behind the interests of other people.
 This trait is especially important for people in leadership roles, as it shows that they care about what their employees need.

 A trustworthy leader focuses on what they can do to improve their workers' sense of job satisfaction.
 They listen to feedback and incorporate it into the work environment.
 They're transparent about their decisions because they genuinely care about other people.
 An untrustworthy person can't see past their own perspective, which means they prioritize themselves over others.